What can I do for you?

 For lip-synced voice-over or dubbing, creative solutions are needed to take into account the rhythm of speech, syllables, the available time and lip movements.
 Even non-timed voice-over translations must respect the spoken quality of speech.
 The translator must read the translated dialogue out loud and consider the voice artist's needs.

-If you want to grow your brand in the UK or US, you need to speak your customer's language.
+If you want to grow your brand in the UK or US, you need to speak to your customers in their native language.

-I help brands effectively communicate with their target audience by translating their websites, printed documents and social media posts into English.
+I help brands effectively communicate with their target audience by translating their websites, printed documents, internal communications and social media posts into English.

 I ensure your communication style, tone of voice and values are conveyed in English for a consistent brand image across all languages.